a11n/android-lint/4_detectors/README.md

 Other examples for simple detector are `SdCardDetector` [2] or `MissingIdDetector` [3].

-In general, typically use cases for simple detectors are naming conventions or invalid value detection.
+In general, typical use cases for simple detectors are naming conventions or invalid value detection.

 ## Advanced detectors